Commentary: I wanted to be a better dad but paternity leave wouldn’t have made a difference

 In 2018, 65 per cent of eligible fathers in Singapore did not take any paternity leave.
 Nearly everyone – 97 per cent – did not take any shared four weeks of parental leave dads can take, according to the Ministry of Social and Family Development (MSF).

 Would increasing paternity leave really help?
-Last year, when Member of Parliament (PAP-Nee Soon GRC) Louis Ng asked whether exclusive, non-transferable paternity leave should be increased, Minister Josephine Teo said take-up rates for paternity leave have increased – from 25 per cent in 2013 to 53 per cent “in recent cohorts”.
+Last year, when MP Louis Ng (PAP-Nee Soon) asked whether exclusive, non-transferable paternity leave should be increased, then-Manpower Minister Josephine Teo said take-up rates for paternity leave have increased – from 25 per cent in 2013 to 53 per cent “in recent cohorts”.

 READ: Commentary: How do we raise sons who will never hit women?